60 tips for travelling with pets

 9. Ditch the loud music

-There are some things you can do to keep the in-car atmosphere as calm as possible for your pet.
+There are some things you can do to keep the in-car atmosphere as calm as possible for your pet during your summer road trip.
 Loud music should be avoided, as both cats and dogs have sensitive hearing and anything too noisy could heighten their anxiety.
-However, some calming classical or ambient music, played at a low volume, could work well in covering the noise of the surrounding traffic and creating a calming space.
+However, some calming classical or ambient music, played at a low volume, could cover the noise of the surrounding traffic and create a calming space.

 10. Drive sensibly and predictably